Assign tunnel route priorities · Cloudflare Magic Transit docs

 Assign tunnel route priorities

-You must assign a route priority to each GRE tunnel–subnet pair in your GRE configuration, as follows:
+You must assign a route priority to each GRE tunnel–subnet pair in your GRE configuration using the following guidelines:

 - Lower values have greater priority.

-- When the priority values for prefix entries match—as illustrated by the 103.21.244.0/24 subnet in the example routing configuration (in boldface)—Cloudflare uses equal-cost multi-path (ECMP) packet forwarding to route traffic.
+- When the priority values for prefix entries match, Cloudflare uses equal-cost multi-path (ECMP) packet forwarding to route traffic.
+You can refer to an example of this scenario with the 103.21.244.0/24 subnet in the edge routing configuration example below.

-For more on how Cloudflare uses ECMP packet forwarding, see Traffic steering.

 |GRE tunnel